-- Substituting another attendee(s) will be allowed if: there is available lodging to accommodate substitute person(s), possible costs for purchasing late enrolled travel protection are paid, and having the substituting person complete an online registration in a timely manner.
+- Substituting other attendee(s) will be allowed if: there is available lodging to accommodate substitute person(s), and having the substituting person complete an online registration within 24 hours.

 - Attendance Count increases will always be subject to lodging availability, ski equipment rental and beginner lesson capacities.

-- The last day to substitute a festival attendee with another person, without an additional $35 charge for obtaining travel protection plan coverage for the newly substituted person, and revising a group’s ticketing, rentals, lessons, and overnight lodging, if the substitution can be accommodated.
+- The last day to substitute a festival attendee with another person, without an additional $45 charge for the newly substituted person, and revising a group’s ticketing, rentals, lessons, and overnight lodging, if the substitution can be accommodated.

-Despite all attending and adults being asked individually to “review and understand” selective festival topics before they register online for the festival, the music director, 3rd party trip organizer, and/or group’s trip planning adult(s) agree to review these festival topics once again with all students, parents and attending adults, in a group setting or meeting, so all festival attendees will arrive in Winter Park best prepared for a successful trip.
+- Despite all attending students, their parents, and adults being asked to “review and understand” selective festival topics when individually registering online for the festival, the music director, 3rd party trip organizer, and/or group’s trip planning adult(s) agree to review these festival topics once again with all students, parents and attending adults, in a group setting or meeting, so all festival attendees will arrive in Winter Park best prepared for a successful trip.